Greco-Turkish War (1919–1922): Dumlupınar

-The Turks finally launched a counter-attack on 26 August, what has come to be known to the Turks as the "Great Offensive" (Büyük Taarruz).
+The Turks launched a counter-attack on 26 August, what has come to be known to the Turks as the "Great Offensive" (Büyük Taarruz).
 The major Greek defense positions were overrun on 26 August, and Afyon fell next day.
-On 30 August, the Greek army was defeated decisively at the Battle of Dumlupınar, with many of its soldiers captured or slain and a large part of its equipment lost.
+On 30 August, the Greek army was defeated decisively at the Battle of Dumlupınar, with many of its soldiers captured or killed and a large part of its equipment lost.
 This date is celebrated as Victory Day, a national holiday in Turkey and salvage day of Kütahya.
 During the battle, the Greek generals Nikolaos Trikoupis and Kimon Digenis were captured by the Turkish forces.
 General Trikoupis learned only after his capture that he had been recently appointed Commander-in-Chief in General Hatzianestis' place.
-According to the Greek Army General Staff, major generals Nikolaos Trikoupis and Kimon Digenis surrendered on 30 August 1922 by the village of Karaja Hissar due to lack of ammunitions, food and supplies On 1 September, Mustafa Kemal issued his famous order to the Turkish army: "Armies, your first goal is the Mediterranean, Forward!"
+According to the Greek Army General Staff, major generals Nikolaos Trikoupis and Kimon Digenis surrendered on 30 August 1922 by the village of Karaja Hissar due to lack of ammunition, food and supplies.
+On 1 September, Mustafa Kemal issued his famous order to the Turkish army: "Armies, your first goal is the Mediterranean, Forward!"
+After the defeat of the Greek army in Dumlupınar, Greek soldiers pursued a "scorched earth" policy while retreating.